 The Fee in Lieu of Manufacture will vary depending on the harvesting location of the timber.
 The location determines the scaling and appraisal method and whether it is determined to be coastal or interior.
 Within that determination, the fee can vary across species and grades found in those regions.
 Note that no fee is due for timber with Canadian destinations.

-Once an application is approved, the owner/agent will be issued a provincial permit.
+Once a permit request is approved, the owner/agent will be issued a provincial permit.